SMPyBandits/SMPyBandits/README.md

     "horizon": 10000,
     # number of repetitions
     "repetitions": 100,
-    # Number of cores for parallelization
+    # Maximum number of cores for parallelization
-    "n_jobs": 4,
+    "n_jobs": -1,
-    # Verbosity for the joblib
+    # Verbosity for the joblib calls
     "verbosity": 5,
-    # Environment configuration, yeah you can set up more than one.
+    # Environment configuration, you can set up more than one.
-    # I striped some code that were not published yet, but you can implement
-    # your own arms.
     "environment": [
         {
-            "arm_type": Bernoulli,
-            "probabilities": [0.02, 0.02, 0.02, 0.10, 0.05, 0.05, 0.05, 0.01, 0.01, 0.01]
+            "arm_type": Bernoulli,  # Only Bernoulli is available as far as now "probabilities": [0.02, 0.02, 0.02, 0.10, 0.05, 0.05, 0.05, 0.01, 0.01, 0.01]
         }
     ],